danielballan/pims2-prototype/README.md

   ```

   add one more layer of indirection, giving space for `metadata` which can be
-  cheaply accessed and inspected before additional I/O is performed to build the
+  cheaply accessed and inspected before additional work is performed to build
-  lazy array.
+  the lazy array.

   ```py
   reader = pims.open(file)